Server types allow you to set your Minecraft server to the version you would like to play, this includes Forge, Paper, Craftbukkit, Fabric and more!

-If you have just ordered your very own Minecraft server, you need to set a Server Type and start this in order to access and begin playing on your server.
-If you are unsure of which server type you want to use, you may refer to our guides below:
+If you have just ordered your very own Minecraft server, you need to select a server type before you can boot up your server and begin playing.
+If you are unsure of which server type you want to use, please refer to our guides below:

-Once you've decided on the server type you would like to use, it's time to set this for your server by follow the steps below:
+Once you've decided on the server type you would like to use, you have everything you need to set it up on your server!

-- Locate the Server Type option and click on the drop-down menu on its right.
+- Locate the Server Type field and click the drop-down menu.

-Once the server has completed the generation of the world and all server files, your server status will then change to Online and show the number of players.
-Your server is now ready for you to join and play on!
+Once the server has completed the generation of the world and all server files, your server status will then change to Online.
+Once this completes, your server is now ready for use!

-Below are guides on how to join you Minecraft server:
+Should you need them, here are some guides on how to join your Minecraft server: